TONY-H83/Election_Analysis/README.md

  ![](https://github.com/TONY-H83/Election_Analysis/blob/main/Resources/Screenshot%202022-12-21%20at%208.31.55%20AM.png)

-3. Now that I had gathered and summed all the votes I needed to display the percentage of votes that each county and candidate received in realtion to the total counts.
-This was accomplished by creating a simple equeation of dividing the totals by 100:
+3. Now that I had gathered and summed all the votes, I needed to display the percentage of votes that each county and candidate received in relation to the total counts.
+This was accomplished by creating a simple equation of dividing the totals by 100:

 ``vote_percentage = float(votes) / float(total_votes) * 100``

 4. The last, most important task was to create an output that would present the results in an organized and clean format in the command line.
-In order to to do this I used various ``f strings`` in order to incorporate both string and integers.
+To do this I used various ``f strings`` in order to incorporate both string and integers.

 ![](https://github.com/TONY-H83/Election_Analysis/blob/main/Resources/Screenshot%202022-12-21%20at%208.31.31%20AM.png)